Kingdom of Norway visas

 How many visa routes does Kingdom of Norway have?+

-We cover 4 Kingdom of Norway visa routes across the work, study, family, business, and residence categories.
+We cover 4 Kingdom of Norway visa routes in these categories: sponsored work, unsponsored work, and study.
 Each one links to its primary government source and carries a last-reviewed date.

 Which Kingdom of Norway visas do not need an employer sponsor?+